Ecstasy Detox & Treatment in British Columbia

 What is ecstasy?

-Ecstasy is an illicit drug that is made up with MDMA, which is a synthetically derived chemical, and is a common club drug or party drug in British Columbia.
+Ecstasy is an illicit drug that is made up of MDMA, which is a synthetically derived chemical and is a common club drug or party drug in British Columbia.
 Ecstasy is also made with other drugs in it, such as bath salts, and there can be deadly combinations, which will place the user at risk.
 Much of the ecstasy that is being consumed is often adulterated with other drugs, to make up these differently colored tablets that are consumed by users.
 Ecstasy will not always contain MDMA, which will make it dangerous for a recreational drug user who takes this drug.
 Ecstasy is a psychoactive drug, and the desired effects are an altered sensation and increased energy, empathy, and pleasure.
 The effects will happen after 30 to 45 minutes when used and can last three to six hours.
 There are many adverse effects connected to ecstasy, and this will include the effects caused by other drugs that may be in ecstasy.
-Adverse side effects will include paranoia, difficulty sleeping, teeth grinding, sweating, rapid hear-beat, and an increased body temperature, which can lead to an overdose and possible death.
+Adverse side effects will include paranoia, difficulty sleeping, teeth grinding, sweating, rapid heartbeat, and increased body temperature, which can lead to an overdose and possible death.
 Once the effects of ecstasy have worn off, the user will feel depressed and tired, along with experiencing anxiety.

 Treatment for Ecstasy Addiction in British Columbia

 Despite ecstasy being a popular recreational drug, it can also be part of a larger drug problem.
 Ecstasy would fall under a category of club drugs, such as ketamine and GHB.
 These types of psychoactive drugs can lead to addiction, and users can develop a tolerance for them.
 When the use of ecstasy begins to spiral out of control, help should be gotten immediately.
 Drug Rehab Services can help drug users find suitable treatment options in British Columbia, and this can include inpatient and outpatient resources.
 The treatment for an addiction that does involve ecstasy is no different than any other type of rehabilitation process.
 The user will start with a detox program in British Columbia to ensure any withdrawal symptoms from the ecstasy and other drugs can be managed properly.
 After detox, it is important to attend a drug treatment center in B.C. that will address the needs of the client.
 Essentially each person’s addictions will not be the same from the next, and addiction assessments can be done to help with knowing what treatment methods will work effectively.
-Drug and alcohol abuse is a problem that many people struggle with in British Columbia, and unfortunately too many adolescents in the province experiment with ecstasy.
+Drug and alcohol abuse is a problem that many people struggle within British Columbia, and unfortunately too many adolescents in the province experiment with ecstasy.
 There are numerous risks, and for the few hours of pleasure, the drug provides, it is essentially not worth it.